 Step 2: Counselling Fee Payment

-After creating your account, log in and proceed to pay the non-refundable counselling registration fee (INR 1,600 for General/EWS/OBC; INR 800 for SC/ST/BPL/IRDP).
-Payment is accepted online via net banking, credit card, or debit card through the HPTU payment gateway.
-Fee payment is mandatory to activate your counselling registration — an unpaid registration is treated as incomplete and you will not be allowed to fill choices.
+Students who qualified through HPCET 2026 are fully exempt from the counselling registration fee and proceed directly to choice filling after logging in.
+Students applying on JEE Main 2026 scores must pay the non-refundable registration fee (INR 1,600 for General / EWS / OBC; INR 800 for SC / ST / BPL / IRDP) online via net banking, credit card, or debit card before accessing the choice-filling module.
+Fee payment is mandatory for JEE Main applicants to activate their counselling registration — an unpaid registration is treated as incomplete and choice filling will remain inaccessible.
 Download and save the fee payment confirmation receipt immediately after payment.

 Step 3: Choice Filling

 Log in to the counselling portal and navigate to the Choice Filling module.
-All participating HPTU-affiliated colleges and their available B.Tech branches (under your eligible quota) will be listed.
+All participating HPTU-affiliated colleges and their available programme branches (under your eligible quota and category) are listed.
 Search and filter by college type, district, or branch, then add your preferred combinations to your preference list in descending order of preference.
 Fill at least 15–20 choices to maximise your chances across all rounds.
 You can modify, add, or reorder choices any number of times during the choice-filling window.
 Once you lock your choices, the list becomes final for that round.

 Step 4: Seat Allotment

-After the choice-filling window closes, HPTU processes allotments using a merit-based algorithm that considers your rank (HPCET/JEE Main), category, quota eligibility, and your locked choice order.
-Allotment results for each round are published on the portal — log in with your credentials to check your allotment status.
-If a seat is allotted to you, you must decide within the stipulated deadline: accept the seat (and pay the seat acceptance fee), choose to upgrade in the next round, or withdraw from counselling.
+After the choice-filling window closes, HPTU processes allotments using a merit-based algorithm that considers your rank (HPCET / JEE Main), category, quota eligibility, and your locked choice order.
+Allotment results for each round are published on the portal — log in with your credentials to check your allotment status and download the allotment letter.
+Round 1 results are out as of July 14, 2026; Round 2 results follow on July 18, 2026.
+If a seat is allotted to you, decide within the stipulated deadline: accept the seat and pay the seat acceptance fee, choose to upgrade in the next round, or withdraw from counselling.

 Step 5: Reporting to College

-Once you have accepted your seat online and paid the INR 3,000 seat acceptance fee, you must physically report to the allotted institution by the reporting deadline.
+Once you have accepted your seat online and paid the seat acceptance fee, you must physically report to the allotted institution by the reporting deadline — July 16, 2026 for Round 1 and July 21, 2026 for Round 2.
 Carry all original documents and their self-attested photocopies (full list in the Documents Required section).
 The institution’s admission team will verify your documents and, upon successful verification, collect the first-semester college fees and issue your admission letter.
 Failure to report by the deadline results in automatic cancellation of your allotted seat — the seat is then released for allotment in subsequent rounds.

 How to Lock Choices (Step-by-Step Guide)

 Locking your choices is the most consequential action in the HPCET 2026 counselling process.
 Once you click "Lock Choices" and confirm, your preference list is submitted for allotment processing and cannot be revised for that round.
-Follow the steps below carefully before the deadline.
+This guide applies to Round 2 choice filling, which opens after Round 1 reporting closes on July 16, 2026.
+Follow the steps carefully before the deadline.

 Step 1: Log In to the HPTU Counselling Portal